Vrexira/tera-launcher-py/README.md

 Game events and error messages are logged with specific codes and descriptions:
 - **Exit Codes**: Defined in `CLIENT_END_CODE`, such as `5` for graphics driver errors and `10` for insufficient RAM.
 - **Launcher Events**: Defined in `LAUNCHER_EVENT_CODE`, including authentication, patcher, and GUI initialization events.

-## Debugging and Logs

-All messages and codes are logged via the `std_out` function in `Helper.py`, providing insights into game events and errors.
-Set `debug=True` when initializing the `Loader` to enable detailed output.

 ## Contributing